kids encyclopedia robot

 Jeptoo, running in the 2013 Boston Marathon, which she won, shown approaching the halfway point in Wellesley

 Rita Jeptoo (born 15 February 1981) is a Kenyan marathon runner.
-Originally a winner of the Boston Marathon three times, including setting the then course record at 2:18:57 in 2014, she had also won marathons in Chicago, Stockholm, and Milan, as well as having represented Kenya in the event at the 2007 World Championships in Athletics.
-She was the bronze medalist at the 2006 IAAF World Road Running Championships.
+Along with winning the Boston Marathon on two occasions, she has also won marathons in Chicago, Stockholm, and Milan.
+Jeptoo.
+Jeptoo was the bronze medalist at the 2006 IAAF World Road Running Championships representing Kenya.

 Career